instinctive/edu-advent-2024/src/day11.md

 It turns out the simple, exponential solution works fine for the 25 blinks of part 1 but not the 75 blinks of part 2, as expected.

-Our first instinct should be that we're probably repeating ourselves a lot in this 75-layer binary tree.
-What we'd like to do is just look up the solution if we've already calculated it.
+Our instinct should be that we're probably repeating ourselves a lot in this 75-layer binary tree.
+What we'd like to do is look up the solution if we've already calculated it.
 This calls for a memoized function.

 ```haskell